 So what does it smell like?
 It is classified as a sweet floral fragrance for women.
 Coty Jasmin de Corse is an very sweet, heavy and lingering with indolic jasmine with smoky undertones.

-• Middle notes: jasmine absolute, orange blossom, orris
+• Middle notes: "indol", Egyptian jasmine absolute, Tunisian orange blossom, Florentine orris, farnesol, methyl nonylacetaldehyde, Grasse jasmine absolute

 Chemist & Druggist - Volume 126, 1937: